kmarkus/rFSM/doc/README.txt

    States can be either composite (=composite_state= or =csta=) or simple (=simple_state= or =sista=).
-While composite states may contain other composite or simple states, simple states are "leaves" of the FSM tree and can not contain any subtypes.
+While composite states may contain all other model elements (incl. other composite states), simple states are /leaves/ of the FSM tree and hence do not contain any subtypes.
 Both simple and composite states may define =entry= and =exit= functions: